stoeps13/connections-doc/source/admin/install/cp_install_connections-env.md

 Install when SSL is enforced
 :   If `forceConfidentialCommunications` flag is set to `true`, run the following command to install connections-env, replacing the `ic.host` value with the FQDN of your Connections front door address \(for example, the load balancer\), and replacing `ic.internal` with the FQDN of your Connections HTTP server.

+    !!! note
-    **Note:** By default, deployment is done to the `connections` namespace.
+    By default, deployment is done to the `connections` namespace.
 If you created a namespace with a different name and would like to deploy there, the following extra value must be included in the helm install command: `namespace=namespace`

     ```
     helm install \